Espen Berg Trio

 Espen Berg, piano and compositions // Bárður Reinert Poulsen, bass // Simon Albertsen, drums

-Download press info, press photos and technical rider here
+Download synopsis, press releases, press photos and technical rider here

 Like all the best music, this album reveals something new and pleasing on each successive hearing